discord-extensions-archived/tachi-cord/README.md

 3. Press the "Install Style" button.

 # Switching Styles
 The theme offers 3 different styles: `Default`, `Midnight Dusk`, and `Tako`.
-Reason for this is because most of the other themes were default coloring but with different accent colors.
+Reason for this is because most of the other themes were default style coloring but with different accent colors.
 I did not include legacy blue due to it being too annoying to get done properly.
 - If you're a Powercord / Vizality user and would like to switch styles, head over to `./src/_style.scss`, disable the current style, and enable the desired style.
 - If you're a BetterDiscord user and would like to switch styles, open the theme file, disable the current style, and enable the desired style.